-What is the best loan for financing home improvements
+What is the best loan for financing home improvements?

 The best home improvement loan for you is going to depend on a number of factors, most notably how much do you intend to borrow.
 Your desired loan amount may narrow the field and limit the number of lenders that are available to provide the kind of loan that you need.
-While some wonders will offer a $100,000 loan, others may limit their borrowing amounts to just $35,000.
+While some lenders will offer a $100,000 loan, others may limit borrowing amounts to just $35,000.

 Too long, didn’t read?

 No matter what kind of home improvement loan you need, there is likely a provider out there for you.
 Even borrowers with poor or new credit can find a loan that works for both their needs and their income.
 It’s important to consider not only the APR on your loan but also the loan terms and how much money is available to borrow.

 The SimpleScore is a proprietary scoring metric we use to objectively compare products and services at The Simple Dollar.